MazinLab/MKIDAnalysis/README.md

 Update your ~/.bashrc to include the respository (and VIP if you have it) in your PYTHONPATH:
 export PYTHONPATH=/mnt/data0/isabel/externalrepositories/VIP/:/home/isabel/src/:/home/isabel/src/MEDIS:/home/isabel/src/MKIDAnalysis:$PATH

+If this is correct you should be able to 'import MKIDAnalysis' in ipython

 Install VIP (optional for now):
 Follow instructions here:  https://vip.readthedocs.io/en/latest/ Use the GIT repository:  git clone https://github.com/vortex-exoplanet/VIP.git